How can I troubleshoot high replica lag with Amazon RDS for MySQL?

 Parallel queries run on the primary DB instance

 If you run queries in parallel on the primary, they are committed in a serial order on the replica.
 This is because the MySQL replication is single threaded (SQL_THREAD), by default.
-If a high volume of writes to the source DB instance occur in parallel, the writes to the read replica are serialized using a single SQL_THREAD.
+If a high volume of writes to the source DB instance occurs in parallel, the writes to the read replica are serialized using a single SQL_THREAD.
 This can cause a lag between the source DB instance and read replica.

 Multi-threaded (parallel) replication is available for MySQL 5.6, MySQL 5.7, and higher versions.
 For more information about multi-threaded replication, see the MySQL documentation for Binary logging options and variables.